ibm-cloud-docs/watson-assistant/backup-data.md

     - Replace `${INSTANCE}` with the name of the instance that you want to back up.
     - Replace `${BACKUP_DIR}` with the directory where the `postgres.yaml` and `resourceController.yaml` files are located.

+1. Copy the files that you downloaded and created in the previous steps to any existing directory on a {{site.data.keyword.postgresql}} pod.

+    1. Run the following command to find P{{site.data.keyword.postgresql}} pods:

         ```bash